silverstripe/silverstripe-framework/docs/en/installation/composer.md

 Composer isn't only used to download SilverStripe CMS: it can also be used to manage all the modules.
 In the root of your project, there will be a file called `composer.json`.
 If you open it up, the contents will look something like this:

+Adding modules

+Installing a module can be done with the following command

+	php composer.phar require silverstripe/forum:*

+This command has two parts.
+First is `silverstripe/forum`.
+This is the name of the package.
+You can find other packages with the following command:

+	php composer.phar search silverstripe

+This will return a list of package names of the forum `vendor/package`.
+If you prefer, you can search for pacakges on [packagist.org](https://packagist.org/search/?q=silverstripe).

+The second part, `*`, is a version string.  `*` is a good default: it will give you the latest version that works with the other modules you have installed.
+Alternatively, you can specificy a specific version, or a constraint such as `>=3.0`.

+## Manually editing composer.json

+To remove dependencies, or if you prefer seeing all your dependencies in a text file, you can edit the composer.json file.
+By default, it will look like this:

 	{
 	        "name": "silverstripe/installer",
 	        "description": "The SilverStripe Framework Installer",